fbolton/sibin/ReadMe.md

 Perform the following steps:

-1. Unzip the distribution (or just copy the files to a convenient location, if you got the distribution by doing a `git clone`).
+1. Unzip the Sibin distribution (or just copy the files to a convenient location, if you got the distribution by doing a `git clone`).

 1. Add the `bin/sibin` script to your path.
 For example, from the project directory, you could enter: